VictoriqueMoe/Shana/README.md

-# <ins>WeebBot</ins>
+# <ins>Shana</ins>

-This bot has many functions, it's initial idea was to completely replace Dyno, as such, to make it more reliable and faster.
+Shana is a bot with many functions, its initial idea was to completely replace Dyno, as such, to make it more reliable and faster.
 After fully implementing both Dyno's AutoRole and AutoMod modules, this bot has expected upon its own custom automod features and more.